vagnerjsmello/car-auction-management-system/README.md

 - **Factory Method:**
   `VehicleFactory` centralises the creation of `Vehicle` instances based on the `VehicleType`.

-- **Exceptions and Events:**
+- **Exceptions and Notification Pattern:**
-  Custom exceptions (e.g. `AuctionAlreadyActiveException`, `AuctionNotFoundException`, `InvalidBidException`, `VehicleAlreadyExistsException`, `VehicleNotFoundException`, and `ValidationFailedException`) are standardised to centralise messages and ease error handling.
+  Custom exceptions (e.g. `AuctionAlreadyActiveException`, `AuctionNotFoundException`, `InvalidBidException`, `VehicleAlreadyExistsException`, `VehicleNotFoundException`) are standardised to centralise error handling.
+  We use `FluentValidation` to check user input and create an OperationResult.
+This gathers all errors into one response using the **Notification Pattern**, avoiding immediate exception throws.

+- **Events:**
   Domain Events are recorded in the entities and later dispatched by the Application/Infrastructure layer.

 ---